 Just imagine a couple getting close to divorce that pulls out the photos and then starts to remember all the good times and takes the time to work things out because of the memories that helped to build those bridges necessary to save the marriage.

-Photos are powerful reminders of the family ties.
+Photos are potent reminders of family ties.

 Nothing means as much to me as watching my family and capturing our times together.
-How about you do you value what your photos do for your immediate family as much as you do for how the rest of the world sees them?
+How do you value what your photos do for your immediate family as much as you do for how the rest of the world sees them?